-AGC (Auto Gain Control): Adjusting AGC helps boost weak video signals or reduce strong video signals, and gives optimized image quality.
+AGC (Auto Gain Control): This option is only available on GV-600A, GV-650A and GV-800A.
+Adjusting AGC helps boost weak video signals or reduce strong video signals, and gives optimized image quality.
 The adjustment could be done manually or automatically.
 When a video signal is weak, for example, due to distance, adjusting the brightness or contrast of the video source will NOT help the situation.
 Adjust AGC and see the difference.
-(Depending on the model purchased, this feature may or may not be available.)